 Demand Curve Changes (17-1110)

-Underlying FERC Proceedings: ER14-1639130
+Underlying FERC Proceedings: ER14-1639111

 Petitioners: NextEra, NRG, PSEG

 On April 3, 2017, NextEra, NRG and PSEG ("Petitioners") again petitioned the DC Circuit Court of Appeals for review of the FERC's Demand Curve orders, which, as previously reported, had been remanded back to the FERC at the FERC's request following the first appeal by Petitioners.
 Petitioners' statement of issues and other initial procedural submissions, as well as the FERC's initial submissions, were filed May 8.
 The Clerk granted on June 2 the interventions filed by NEPOOL, NESCOE, CT PURA, and CPV.
 Petitioner's Brief was filed on September 8, and corrected on September 18 (for compliance with the Court's rules on acronyms and abbreviations).
-Respondent FERC's Brief was filed on 11/21/2017; Intervenors for Respondent Brief(s) is to be filed 12/12/2017; Petitioner Reply Brief, 1/11/2018; Deferred Appendix, 01/25/2018; and Final Briefs, 2/01/2018.
+Respondent FERC's Brief was filed on November 21, 2017.
 On November 28, NRDC and CLF jointly moved for leave to participate as amici curiae and filed an amicus curiae brief in support of the FERC On December 5, the Court granted NRDC/CLF leave to participate as amici curiae and the Clerk lodged the Nov 28 amicus curiae brief.
-As noted herein, Intervenors for Respondent Briefs are due December 12.
+Intervenors for Respondent Brief was filed by NESCOE, CT PURA and CPV Towantic on December 12, 2017.
+Petitioner's Reply Brief is to be filed on January 11, 2018; Deferred Appendix, January 25; and Final Briefs, February 1, 2018.